Kadarius Toney Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - Toney did not have a touchdown catch in that matchup against the Football Team.

-- This week Toney will face the NFL's 29th-ranked pass defense (276.1 yards allowed per game).
+- The Football Team have the NFL's 29th-ranked pass defense this season, allowing 276.1 yards per game through the air.

-- With 33 passing TDs conceded this season, the Football Team defense is ranked 32nd in the league.
+- At 2.1 passing TDs conceded per game, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances

-- Toney did not record a catch in last week's game against the Bears.
+- Toney did not have a catch in last week's game versus the Bears.

-- In his last three games, Toney has 28 receiving yards on four receptions (nine targets), averaging 9.3 yards per game.
+- Toney's stat line over his last three games shows four catches for 28 yards.
+He averaged 9.3 receiving yards per game and was targeted nine times.

 Toney's New York Teammates